gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/cheatsheet.md

   - Turn to select devices, **SHIFT** to move devices
   - Press to toggle device enabled, **SHIFT** to toggle device collapsed
 - Parameter Navigation (**Sample Select**)
-  - Select a parameter using the mouse first
+  - Press and hold **Sample Select**, select parameter using pads.
+White are available and blue is selected.
   - Turn to adjust by one option or 1%, **SHIFT** for fine-tuning at 0,1%
   - Press to reset to default value
 - Browser Navigation (**Browse**)